 In building your budget, take into account the amount you will spend on media as well as creative asset development.
 Your competitors are increasing their marketing budgets annually, and to stay competitive, so should you.
 If you are operating on a more limited budget, then identify the platform(s) that will be most effective in reaching your target audience and focus your efforts and dollars there.

 Creative Asset Development

 The most challenging part of multi-platform marketing is having enough creative assets for differing platforms and a varied target audience based on those platforms.
-Different platforms are used by different demographics, and your team should know who uses what and adjust your creative assets accordingly.
-While you want to keep your brand voice consistent, you also have to be nimble enough to adapt that voice to each platform and target audience.
+Different platforms are used by different demographics.
+Your team should know who uses what and adjust your creative assets accordingly.
+While you want to keep your brand voice consistent, you also have to be nimble.
+Your brand needs to flexible enough to adapt its voice to each platform and target audience.
 You need the right voice for the right people.
 The creative and messaging must match the platform and audience – which means that you need a lot of creative.
 We have one client that is averaging more than 600 creative assets quarterly.

 The sheer variety of assets needed will likely require an adjustment of your budget.
 You also need to consider your company’s growth plan.
 If you are currently only in the U.S., but hope to expand throughout North America, then you will need versions of each asset in multiple languages.

 One of the benefits of multi-platform marketing is that franchisees can create some assets to drive excitement about your brand.
 The question then becomes, “How much freedom do you give franchisees to post videos, tweets, photos, etc., on their own?”
 This is a question only you can answer.
 You have to decide how tightly you want to control your brand.
 Some executives will see the benefit in allowing franchisees to create things like videos that have the potential to go viral, while others see greater value in more closely controlling the content that is shared.